tech · 25 Feb 2022

 What is SQLite?

 SQLite, designed in 2000, is a C-language library that implements a small, fast, autonomous, highly reliable, and full-featured SQL database engine.
 SQLite is a relational database management system.
-The data is stored in the form of tables, which consist of rows and columns.
+The data is stored in the form of relational tables, which consist of rows and columns.
 Tables can be interrelated, and their columns can be merged if necessary.
 SQLite uses queries, and the results of the queries are compared with objects.
 Changing a database, for example, adding columns, may require schema migration.
 SQLite is also portable and supports a variety of third-party libraries.
 It may be difficult to manage a complex database as you may need to write SQL commands.
 “Lite,” as part of SQLite’s name, refers to it being a lightweight database in terms of resource usage, database administration, and setup.

-What Is Realm?
+What is Realm?

 The main advantage of Realm, in contrast to SQLite, is enhanced speed and effectiveness.
 It’s user-friendly and cross-platform.
 However, a new library for SQLite, Room, was introduced in 2017 and became a turning point in the competition between Realm and SQLite.